bluewingtitan/fastcloud/README.md

 Config ("out-of-the-box"-settings in parenthesis):

+- password ("fastcloud is cool"): The password needed to upload.
+Will not be sent to client side, but compared server-side on upload request.
+CHANGE THIS!
 - max-downloads (42069): The maximum amount a file can be downloaded before deletion.
 Set to -1 for infinite downloads.
 - max-size-byte (134217728 = 128MB): The maximum size a uploaded file can have.
-- password ("fastcloud is cool"): The password needed to upload.
-Will not be sent to client side, but compared server-side on upload request.
 - hours-before-expiry(48): How many hours shall a file survive?
 The check happens for all files at once every 30 minutes, so this is not exact.
+- style("dark"): Set "light" for lightmode, everything else will result in darkmode.

 >Am I allowed to use FastCloud for...